 - Multi-phase CUI cyclic corrosion test.
 A horizontal square pipe test is utilized to simulate a typical environment where CUI occurs; the test process includes dry heat, thermal shock, immersion in boiling water, steam interface, and shut downtime.

 - Cryogenic exposure.
 Optional cryogenic cyclic testing for cryogenic categories described in the standard.

 - Vertical pipe test (Houston pipe test).
 An optional CUI test method to evaluate the resistance of a coating to accelerated CUI conditions with shut down periods.
 The test includes wet/dry/heat/cool cycling of an insulated coated pipe for a total of 30 cycles.

 In addition to standardized test protocols, our engaged experts can provide bespoke corrosion under insulation testing programs for R&D, including testing of alternative materials and modified test regimes.

-For more information about the corrosion under insulation testing or to request a quote, contact us today.
+For more information about the corrosion under insulation testing and CUI inspection or to request a quote, contact us today.